yurimalheiros/trackmac/README.rst

 |PyPI Latest Version|

-Trackmac is a command line tool built for OS X users to track their time spent on every application.It can also track the websites you visited through Chrome or Safari(will add support for more browers soon) every day.
+Trackmac is a command line tool built for OS X users to track their time spent on every application.
+It can also track the websites you visited through Chrome or Safari (will add support for more browsers soon) every day.

 Screenshot here